AbsHp/Python-Projects/README.md

 # Python-Projects
-This repo contains most of my projects done on Python
+This repo contains most of my projects done on Python.